Skip to content

 3. Unify the Go-To-Market Motion

 The Verdict: The market is awash in capital but short on quality assets.
 A true Platform is a rare asset that buyers will overpay for.
-A Frankenstein portfolio is a liability.
+A fragmented portfolio is a liability.
 The choice between the two is not made in the investment committee; it is made in the trenches of integration.